Jungle-Bus/VapourTrail/README.md

 Put an .osm.pbf file into docker/imposm/import directory.

-Run `docker-compose up -d` to run the services in detached mode.
+Run `make docker-importer` to import the data to the Postgres database.

 The first run will perform several actions: